redplanetlabs/specter/README.md

 {:b 2 :a 0}
 ```

-Here's how to append [:c :d] to every subsequence that has at least two even numbers:
+Append [:c :d] to every subsequence that has at least two even numbers:
 ```clojure
 user> (setval [ALL
                (selected? (filterer even?) (view count) #(>= % 2))